You are here

 - Manages all UMOR units.

-As the IO, the VPR promotes communication among research administrators, deans, department chairs, investigators, clinical care staff, human subjects, and other stakeholders to maintain a high level of awareness regarding the ethical conduct of research and the safeguard of the rights and welfare of subjects.
+The IO promotes communication among research administrators, deans, department chairs, investigators, clinical care staff, human subjects, and other stakeholders to maintain a high level of awareness regarding the ethical conduct of research and the safeguard of the rights and welfare of subjects.
 This is accomplished in a number of ways, including:

 - Sponsorship of committees, forums, and other formal and informal opportunities for researchers to air their goals and concerns and to provide input into institutional policy;